-You don't need to spend a bundle to keep your home safe from environmental and man-made hazards.
+You don't need to spend a bundle to keep your home free from environmental and man-made hazards.

 All it takes is knowledge of what can go wrong, and a few simple steps to prepare yourself.

-Being prepared to act when an accident or a fire occurs and having the necessary detectors in good working order to give you warning will help you rest easier.
+Being prepared to act when an accident or a fire occurs, and having the necessary detectors in good working order will help you rest more comfortably at night.

-Because the toxic gases from a fire could keep you from waking up should a fire ignite while you're sleeping, maintaining working smoke detectors for every level of your home is a must.
+Because the toxic gases from a fire could keep you from waking up should a fire ignite at night, maintaining working smoke detectors on every level of your home is a must.

 The source of carbon monoxide is usually faulty burning in, or poor venting of, a furnace or another appliance.
 Your first defense is to maintain these items properly.
 Carbon-monoxide detectors, which resemble smoke alarms, are an essential backup.

 If your home was built before 1978, it might contain asbestos around furnaces, pipes, heat ducts, and boilers; in the adhesive and backing beneath your linoleum floor; and in "cottage-cheese" ceilings.The dust of this carcinogen can cause serious lung ailments when inhaled.

 If the asbestos is in your garage near the furnace and you rarely go there, you should be aware of it and regularly check its condition.